AndriodPython/Log-Tool-project/README.md

 # Log-Tool-project

-TO use this tool DUT Must Be Rooted And Adb Drivers has to be installed properlly.
+TO use this tool DUT Must Be Root enabled  And Adb Drivers has to be installed properlly.